fluent-wallet/fluent-docs/conflux/how-to/use-sdk/javascript/index.md

 # Use JS-CONFLUX-SDK  with JavaScript

-You can import JS-CONFLUX-SDKinto your JavaScript dapp to enable your users to easily connect with a Fluent wallet client.
+You can import JS-CONFLUX-SDK into your JavaScript dapp to enable your users to easily connect with a Fluent wallet client.
 The following instructions work for web dapps based on standard JavaScript.
 You can also see instructions for the following JavaScript-based platforms: